molaupi/karri/README.md

 * Moritz Laupichler, and Peter Sanders.
 Fast Many-to-Many Routing for Ridesharing with Multiple Pickup and Dropoff Locations. arXiv: https://doi.org/10.48550/arXiv.2305.05417

-This source code is based on a fork of https://github.com/vbuchhold/routing-framework.
-Large parts of the project structure as well as basic data structures and shortest path algorithms are directly taken or adapted from the original framework.
-The copyright statements in each file state the respective author or authors of that file.

 ## License

 All files in this repository except the files in the directory `External` are licensed under the MIT license.
 External libraries are licensed under their respective licenses.

+This source code is based on a fork of https://github.com/vbuchhold/routing-framework.
+Large parts of the project structure as well as basic data structures and shortest path algorithms are directly taken or adapted from the original framework.
+The copyright statements in each file state the respective author or authors of the file.

 ## Prerequisites

-You need to have some tools and libraries installed.
+To build KaRRi, you need to have some tools and libraries installed.
 On Debian and its derivatives (such as Ubuntu) the `apt-get` tool can be used:

 ```
 $ sudo apt-get install build-essential